 Trekking and camping for almost a week with a full pack and in what will likely be cold and wet weather is definitely not everyone’s idea of a holiday!
 It is ours, though, and we came to Iceland to walk 🙂 We were excited to be trekking one of Iceland’s most famous walks – the 55 km, 3 to 4 day Laugavegur Trail – and had decided to walk north from Þórsmörk to Landmannalaug

-Whilst researching the route, we realised that we could walk in to Þórsmörk from Skógar along the Fimmvörðuháls trail (25km) and we couldn’t turn down the opportunity for an extra hike.
+Whilst researching the route, we realised that we could walk in to Þórsmörk from Skógar along the Fimmvörðuháls trail (25km) … so that’s what we did as we couldn’t turn down the opportunity for an extra hike!

 After a fun day exploring Reykjavik in the sun, it was an early start the following morning with a 7 am pick-up from outside the campsite.
 The bus kindly detoured to the Seljalandafoss waterfall for 30 minutes before dropping us promptly at 11 at the base of Skógafoss waterfall.